ship-nix/docs/src/intro/install-nix.md

 ## Install Nix

+**NixOS:** You already have it!

-[Follow the instructions on NixOS.org](https://NixOS.org/download.html#download-nix) to install Nix on your machine.
+**Others:** [Follow the instructions on nixos.org](https://NixOS.org/download.html#download-nix) to install Nix on your machine.

 ## Enable flakes

-Flakes are still considered an experimental feature in NixOS, so you will have to enable them.
+Nix flakes are still considered experimental, so you will have to enable them.

 NixOS wiki has [instructions on how to enable flakes](https://NixOS.wiki/wiki/Flakes#Enable_flakes).